 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re installed directly onto the frame and are extremely damage-resistant, shutters are the perfect window treatment for French doors.
 Their timeless looks and energy-efficiency are added benefits for your French door.

-The Sunburst recommendation for octagonal window treatments: Plantation shutters or window film.
+The Sunburst recommendation for octagon window treatments: Plantation shutters or window film.
 Shutters are customized to fit perfectly within an octagonal window frame, keeping its unique shape and style.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their subdued look works great with wider windows.
 Panel tracks are a type of shade with large panels of fabric that slide on a track–perfect for wide windows.
-Plantation shutters add a little more energy efficiency and privacy compared to shades, so if keeping your home cool is a priority, shutters might be your perfect solution.
+Plantation shutters add a little better energy efficiency and privacy compared to shades, so if keeping your home cool is a priority, shutters might be your perfect solution.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they completely customizable to fit the precise angles and shape of your rake windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - ideal for windows that are hard to reach.